How to Develop Your Spiritual Gift for Kingdom Impact

 The final thing is regular risk-taking opportunities.
 You can look at all these charts.
 You can go for coffee and say to others, “You know, I think mine is either probably teaching, or exhortation.
 But I I’m really not sure.
 Why don’t we sit around and talk, over coffee, about what we might be someday, somehow, some way?”

-I’ll tell you what, after you see what we see, you need to go, Okay.
+I’ll tell you what, you need to go, Okay.
 Okay.
 I’m really nervous.
 I’m really nervous.
 I’m really scared.
 What if I fail?
 I’m really insecure, like everybody else in the whole world.
 Okay.
 But I think I got this gift, might not have this gift.
 People might think…

 And jump in the water!
-You’ve just got to flat jump in the water, and say, “I don’t know what gift, for sure, I have.
+And say, “I don’t know what gift, for sure, I have.
 I’ve done some study.
 But I’m going to jump in the water of life, and people, and need, and ministry.
 And I’m scared to death.
 Oh, God help me.”
 And just start loving people.
 And start doing what you feel most passionate about doing.